cubiclesoft/php-ext-qolfuncs/README.md

 Target audience:  Users that call `str_split(substr($str))`.

-Why it should be added to PHP core:  Saves a call to substr().
+Why it should be added to PHP core:  Saves a call to substr() and keeps the str_split() prototype in line with explode().

 How it should be incorporated into PHP core:  Just extend `str_split()` with offset and length parameters.
 Don't add a new global function.  `str_split_substr()` exists solely to provide working code.